A SUMMER OF ADVENTURE!

 Campers in LIT & 252 Crew Camps will have the opportunity to ride recreationally at least once during their session.
 Riding may consist of either a lesson or a trail ride.

-The Equestrian camp program’s small classes make them an excellent choice for those who love horses.
-There is one hour of Western Instruction, one hour of English Instruction and one hour of recreational riding each day.
-Campers will be accepted into the level they request based on their current horsemanship skills.
-Please contact the office by phone to discuss which camp would be best for you.
+Campers will be accepted into the level (foundation or intermediate) they request based on their current horsemanship skills.
+Please contact the office by phone to discuss which camp would be best for your child.

 Foundation Riding Camps are suitable for riders who are developing their skills at a walk and jog.
 Campers will build confidence as they learn fundamental jumping skills, participate in games on horseback, and polish their equitation.
 If campers are ready, they will be given the opportunity to learn to canter.
 This camp is appropriate for riders who have had 0 to 50 hours of lessons.